Learn How To Control Mealybugs

 or rubbing alcohol and water on a q-tip and rub these common garden pests to

-- Other natural ways to control Mealybugs is to use a bug
+- Other natural ways are to use a bug

 blaster.
 It’s a steady 360 degree stream of water to spray both the top and